drgmk/sdb/howto.md

 --* add sdbid column to sample and sample to projects table if necessary
 2. Grab spectra files, CASSIS for now with cassis_download.sh
 3. Extract photometry into *-rawphot files with sdb_getphot.py
-4. Convert these to IDL save files with sdb_csv2xdr.pro
-5. Run sedfit_parallel.pl from the masters directory to ensure correct config
+4. Do fitting with sdf's fit.py
-6. Generate tables and plots with sdb_www.py
+5. Generate tables and plots with sdb_www.py

 ##TODOs